 Criminal Background Checks of all students and personnel are required.
 This is in compliance with the Wisconsin Caregiver Background Check and Investigation Legislation.
 Bellin College reserves the right to deny admission or to terminate enrollment of any student because of his or her criminal history.
-The background check is completed prior to acceptance and every four years throughout enrollment in the program.
-Those who have been convicted or have charges pending of specific crimes/offenses that would bar them from clinical experiences as a student or employment and/or licensure as a caregiver will not be admitted to the College.
+Information surrounding criminal history is collected at the time of application and a background check is completed prior to the practicum experience.
+Those who have been convicted or have charges pending of specific crimes/offenses that would bar them from practicum experiences as a student or employment and/or licensure as a caregiver will be denied admission and/or dismissed from the College.